Notify me

 Notes on that definition:

-“things which can only be realistically represented by data-sets of many times the magnitude” refers to natural sounds such as the sound of the wind or a waterfall, to the results of abstract painting (for example the marks on canvas in a painting by Franz Kline do not represent objects that there are names for), and the complex organic, rough or broken forms and surfaces in art jewelry (see below for more on that topic).
+“things which can only be realistically represented by data-sets of many times the magnitude” refers to natural sounds such as the sound of the wind or a waterfall, to the results of abstract painting (for example the marks on canvas in a painting by Franz Kline do not represent objects that there are names for), and the complex organic, rough or broken forms and surfaces in art jewellery (see below for more on that topic).

 I’ll give more details of this fascinating change, and how it relates to other aspects of society, below . . .